 Driving The Heritage Audio Tour

-On Tuesday, the 11th, we started our day off with breakfast at the Dutchman Eatery in Bremen, about 15 minutes away where we both had the same breakfast we did last time – Amish Scrambler for me, the Breakfast Haystack for Rob.
+On Tuesday, the 11th, we started our day off with breakfast at the Dutchman Eatery in Bremen, about 15 minutes away from Wakarusa.
+We both had the same breakfast we did last time – Amish Scrambler for me, the Breakfast Haystack for Rob.

-On the second floor they had a cabinet museum showing models known as “Hoosiers” from the early 1900’s which was quite interesting.
+On the second floor they had a cabinet museum showing kitchen cabinet models known as “Hoosiers” from the early 1900’s.
+Wow!
 Coppes has a fascinating history!
 Having been in operation for over 150 years, Coppes is the oldest woodworking company in the United States.

 Another stop on the trail was at the Wakarusa Dime Store where they sell all sorts of candy plus giant jelly beans.